simple-acme/simple-acme.github.io/manual/renewal-management.md

 scripting, to create a lighty coupled integration between your own management tools and simple-acme.

 ## Modification
-Many users mistakenly try to modify their renewal by issuing commands like `--renew --webroot C:\NewRoot` hoping that the configured webroot for their renewal will be changed.
+Many users mistakenly try to modify their renewal by issuing commands like `‑‑renew --webroot C:\NewRoot` hoping that the configured webroot for their renewal will be changed.
 The reason this doesn't work is because a renew cycle checks **all** renewals, each of which can use any of the hundreds of possible combinations of [plugins](/reference/plugins/), so it's complex to figure out what the